ivankatliarchuk/renovate-gitlab-bot/docs/ci_pipelines.md

 The plan is to make this orchestration a little smarter, by:

-1. Only adding creating build jobs if necessary (e.g. image doesn't exist yet)
+1. Only creating build jobs if necessary (e.g. image doesn't exist yet)
 2. In MRs: Only create renovate jobs if config of said jobs has been touched